HMCS Quadra: History

 HMCS Quadra was first used by cadets in 1943 under the name HMCS Naden (III).
 The camp was then named Cadet Camp Comox, and renamed HMCS Quadra in 1956.
 The name comes from the Spanish explorer from the west coast, Bodega y Quadra.
-In 1952, the center hosted its first group of over 700 boys from Royal Canadian Sea Cadets.
+In 1952, the center hosted its first group of over 700 boys from the Royal Canadian Sea Cadets.
 Female cadets have been enrolled since 1975.

 Courses

-HMCS Quadra offers 13 summer courses;
+HMCS Quadra hosts Cadets for 10 summer courses;